The ultimate guide to Google Play and App Store ratings and reviews in 2023

 The biggest differences between the two app stores are how they are calculated, managed, and presented and how much reporting data is available.

 Keywords in Google Play Reviews count for App Store Rank

-One reason is your app’s Google Play user reviews.
-Working similar to a web search engine, Google indexes all descriptive words on your app store listing, including the ones found in the user reviews.
-And this can work tremendously to your advantage.
-When replying to Google Play reviews, sneak in your priority keywords in your responses.
-But careful not to go too crazy or else you’ll end up with keyword-stuffed replies that sound ingenuine.
+Like a web search engine, Google indexes all descriptive words on your app store listing, including the ones found in the user reviews.
+You can use this when replying to Google Play reviews by inserting your priority keywords in your responses.
+Just make sure that you sound natural, and don’t overdo it.

 Billing and downloading issues go to Apple for iOS apps

 Apple enjoys centralizing its products.
 Every subscription and published app first goes through the App Store team.
 That also means that Apple will handle any billing or downloading issues that users are experiencing.

 Ensure you give the user clear instructions on contacting Apple concerning subscription refunds and related issues.
 You can create a reply template in App Radar to address common billing problems.

 Helping users with things like this means you have much more chances of improving their initial negative app rating.